filecoin-station/core/README.md

 _This command reads information from the state files created by the main Station process._

-Get a combined log from the Station Core and all Station Modules:
+Get combined logs from Station Core and all Station Modules:

 ```bash
 $ station logs